Anesthesia and Pain Management

 Medicines called opioids (sometimes called "narcotics") are used to treat pain.
 The opioid medicines most commonly used are morphine, Nalbuphine, or fentanyl.
 Which medicine is used depends on your size, age, and type of pain or pain problem.
 These medicines work by stopping the pain message as it travels from the area experiencing the pain to the brain and spinal cord.

-There are a number of bothersome side effects that can happen when you are given opioid pain medicines.
-Itching is a very common side effect of the pain medicine in the PCA pump.
+Several bothersome side effects can happen when you are given opioid pain medicines.
+Itching is a common side effect of the pain medicine in the PCA pump.
 In general, this itching is not an allergic reaction.
 Nausea, with or without vomiting, can occur from pain medicine.
 Pain medicine also slows the bowel and may cause constipation (hard bowel movements).
 Many patients receiving PCA are ordered to receive medicines to treat these side effects when and if they occur.

 Some children have problems urinating while on pain medicines.
 Usually, reducing the dose of medicine is helpful to treat this side effect.